mchalapuk/hyper-text-slider/doc/javascript-api.md

 > **NOTE**
 >
-> Hermes JavaScript API should be used only when specific initialization or integration
+> HyperText Slider JavaScript API should be used only when specific initialization or integration
 > with other parts of the website is required.
 In other (simpler) cases please consider
 > using [declarative API](class-names.md).